strohs/aws-cda-notes/study-notes-JUNE2018.md

 ## Beanstalk key architecture components
 * Applications are the high level structure in beanstalk
-* Either you entire application is one EB application OR
+* Either your entire application is one EB application OR
     * each logical component of your application can be a EB application or a EB environment within an application

 * Applications can have multiple environments (Prod, Staging, Dev, V1,V2,etc) or functional type (front-end, back-end)